vincentdchan/yesbuild/README.md

 - Fast and incremental build *WITHOUT* resident process
 - Parallel
 - Simple syntaxes to config
-- Easy to composite
+- Easy to compose
 - Easy to know what happended
 - Full typed plugin API
 - Easy to integrate with other bundlers

 ## Why

-Currently, most the bundles hide the details internally.
+Currently, most of the bundlers hide the details internally.
 When the project become large, the dependencies become complex.
 There is no way to understand how to optimize the procedures.

 Besides, it's hard for a bundler to build incrementally.
 Mosts of the tools load everything into the memory to implement hot reload, that's a disaster for a very large project.
-It will cost more than 10Gb and there is no way to debug.
+It will cost Gb level memory and there is no way to debug.

 Yesbuild is a friendly tool for you to make your own building procedures.
+It divides the building procedure into multiple tasks.
+Tasks can be composed, and can be excuted standalone.
-All the tasks are persistent.
+And they are persistent.

-It makes your building procedure more reasonable, more easy to compositing things.
+It makes your building procedure more reasonable, more easy to compose things.

 ## Install